Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 When staking, the user pays:

-* 2% commission on the reward, to ANKR.
+* 2% commission on the reward, to Ankr.

 When unstaking, the user pays no fees.

-The user must also count in the cost for outgoing transactions.
+The user must also count in the gas price for outgoing transactions.

 ## Rewards

 Validators/delegators receive rewards daily.

-ANKR backend calculates the ratio of rewards to the total stake amount weekly and publishes it to the aDOTb smart contract respectively.
+Ankr backend calculates the ratio of rewards to the total stake amount weekly and publishes it to the aDOTb smart contract respectively.

 ## Validators

-ANKR delegates the staked funds to trusted validators from Polkadot, which may change in 1 day or longer.
+Ankr delegates the staked funds to trusted validators from Polkadot.
+Specific validators may change in >= 1 day.

 ## Smart contract